hwchen/keyring-rs/README.md

 at your option.

+## Contributors
+Thanks to the following for helping make this library better, whether through contributing code, discussion, or bug reports!

+- @dario23
+- @dten
+- @jonathanmorley
+- @lexxvir
+- @stankec
+- @steveatinfincia

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.